 guid property

-An runAutomationDetails object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) that provides a unique, stable identifier for this object’s containing run object.
+An runAutomationDetails object MAY contain a property named guid whose value is a GUID-valued string (§3.5.3) that provides a unique, stable identifier for theRun.

 A result management system or other components of the engineering system MAY use run.automationDetails.guid to associate the information in the log with additional information not provided by the analysis tool that produced it.